 As you complete your first semester at UGA vet school do you have any study tips?

-Take it one day at the time and do not wait to cram for exams.
+Take it one day at the time, do not wait to cram for exams, use anatomy & physiology flashcards if necessary.

 What have been some of your favorite classes, within your DVM program at the University of Georgia?